Octomore, the ultimate peat whisky

 The 11.1 edition was produced in a limited quantity of 30,000 bottles, the 11.2 in 18,000 bottles, and the 11.3 in 18,000 bottles.

-The 11.1 Edition was distilled using Scottish Concerto and British Propino barley, and then aged in domestic oak whisky casks used by Jack Daniel's, Jim Beam, and Heaven Hill.
+The 11.1 Edition is distilled using Scottish Concerto and British Propino barley, and the domestic barley used at Jack Daniel's, Jim Beam, and Heaven Hill Orcs Whiskey Aged in casks.

 The 11.2 edition was made by producing two batches of whisky, then mixing 251 TP3 T of the first batch of whisky and 751 TP3 T of the second batch of whisky.